 Another broken WestConnex promise: secret Sydney Park Junction design changes

-See comments on Mastodon, LinkedIn (via myself, Better Streets), Reddit (r/sydney [peaked at #3], r/australia, r/westconnex), Hacker News or below.
+See comments on Mastodon, LinkedIn (via myself, Better Streets), Reddit (r/sydney [peaked at #3], r/australia, r/westconnex), or below.
 See the Bicycle NSW article written since this post.

 Ever wondered why there are random dead ends for cycle paths in Sydney?
 This is a deep dive on how one particular missing link might not get fixed after more than seven years of planning.
 Let this be a record of how hard it is to get safe cycling intersections built in Sydney, even when the improvements are required approval conditions of a $4.3 billion portion of a motorway project (yes, international readers – Sydney is still building urban motorways this century).